 Each year Jim Goldstein hosts a similar project.
-This year would have marked my fifth year of participation, but this year, it seems that Brent and Jim's calendars did not match-up, or perhaps Jim has decided not to host this year.
+This year would have marked my fifth year of participation, but it seems that Brent and Jim's calendars did not match up, or perhaps Jim has decided not to host this year.
 If Jim does host, I will update this post with a link.

 But that's not how things worked out.

 Just weeks after COVID-19 had a name, it savaged the nursing homes in our area.
 Bhavna lost her dad to COVID in April, just a year and a few days after my dad passed away.
 Then a few weeks after that, a close friend called to tell me her mother had also passed away from COVID.
 We helped our children pack their things and find desks for "remote college”, another disaster in the making.
 We would spend the rest of the year living in fear of other people.

 The shelter-in-place orders allowed us to leave our homes for essentials-food, medicine, and exercise.
 The neighbourhood streets became full of people looking to escape their home offices.
 Work from home isn’t much fun if you can’t get out with friends for lunch or dinner or a pint of ale.

 For a while, every other day, I escaped to the woods of Hunterdon County and Mercer County with Bhavna.
 The virus continued to ravage New York and New Jersey.
 The executive orders became more stringent, and all state, county and township parks were closed.
 I am thankful that the local conservation societies kept their open spaces open.
 The woods provide a change of scenery, a place to contemplate the "new normal", and a place to sit alone and cry.
 The woods and the forests helped me survive the summer.

 Several northeastern states formed a COVID coalition, restricting the movement and setting quarantine rules for out-of-state visitors.
 Travelling had potential health risks and additional consequences.
 We had to adapt.